Background Knowledge Probe

 When people gather to mobilize human, cultural, and technological resources in ways that address opportunities and challenges of common interest and for the common good, then bidirectional learning, joint action, shared responsibility, and mutual accountability have an opportunity to blossom.
 This shift away from prioritizing individual change agents to instead emphasize collective leadership serves to facilitate the crossing of boundaries of all types, including age, race, gender, income, culture, and religion.
 Through a cycle of preparation through trust building, of co-constructing a purpose and strategic plan, of implementation through allyship and collective action, and of sustaining of the work as part of the community fabric, robust strategies and partnerships come together to advance long-term impact.

-The classroom and formal learning remain important but must be complimented by the informal learning of life in practice.
-Readers of this book hopefully have the opportunity to come together with other readers taking on transactional communication co-constructing information and knowledge – information that has become actionable – through community inquiry.
-And as you collectively work through the social and technical aspects of each session, you inquire together about, that is, ask probing questions with regard to, your opportunities and challenges in bringing this learning to action in your lives.
-As you enter into collaborative investigation and creation, you also will need to regularly set aside time for individual and collective reflection and discussion, leading to a new cycle of asking, investigating, creating, reflection, and discussing.
+The classroom and formal learning remain important, but must be complimented by the informal learning of life in practice.
+Readers of this book hopefully have the opportunity to come together with other readers taking on transactional communication co-constructing information and knowledge—information that has become actionable—through community inquiry.
+And as you collectively work through the social and technical aspects of each session, you inquire together about—that is, ask probing questions with regard to—your opportunities and challenges in bringing this learning to action in your lives.
+As you enter into collaborative investigation and creation, you also will need to regularly set aside time for individual and collective reflection and discussion, leading to a new cycle of asking, investigating, creating, reflecting, and discussing.
 These cycles don’t always happen in a set order.
 But the best community inquiries strategically incorporate each of these into their works, even when they sometimes seem out of place or of lesser value at a given moment.
 This community-driven inquiry can also lead to inquiry about the nature and meaning of the community itself, and the webs of privilege and oppression that shape and are shaped by the community and those impacting that community.

 Paulo Freire was an adult educator and philosopher from Brazil, who in the 1960s worked to develop educational projects and went on to significantly inform and advocate critical pedagogy.
 He not only taught reading and writing to illiterate adults, but at the same time worked to help raise awareness of the agency people had to bring a new reality into existence.
 He used techniques that would be familiar to us today: show a picture, show a word, help people to pronounce the word and associate it with the picture, connect the syllables of the word with specific sounds, generalize to other words.
 But as Freire went through these steps, he also encouraged learners to combine syllables in unique ways to create new words.
 And he encouraged them to see how the old word was often associated with objects that served to oppress the learner (for instance, moving from learning the word brick to considering that the learner manufactured for elites who paid them a sub-living wage and then used the brick to build walled fortresses that kept wealth in and others out).
 At the same time they made connections of syllable sounds with new words, they also made connections between creating their own new words with creating new, more just realities.

 While Freire developed his approach to link together small group reflection with positive action for change and development within an adult literacy context, he and many others after him have taken this action-reflection critical thinking approach into many different arenas, including the sociotechnical realm.
 We first must move away from a “banking” model of education in which expert teachers deposit their knowledge into passive students.
-Instead we must enter into a problem-posing educational process that launches a dialectic approach to knowledge combined with abductive logic to facilitate a work of conscientization, that of perceiving in new ways the social, political, and economic contradictions within existing social reality and then taking action against the oppressive elements to bring about a new reality (pg.
-35, Paulo Freire, Pedagogy of the Oppressed, 30th Anniversary Edition.
-2000, Continuum International Publishing Group).
+Instead we must enter into a problem-posing educational process that launches a dialectic approach to knowledge combined with abductive logic to facilitate a work of conscientization, that of perceiving in new ways the social, political, and economic contradictions within existing social reality and then taking action against the oppressive elements to bring about a new reality.

 Pair programming is increasingly common in software development.
 Two programmers collaborate on design, coding, and testing, with qualitative evidence suggesting the subsequent design is better, resulting in simpler code that is easier to extend.
 Further, whether the pair programming occurs between two novice programmers, between a novice programmer and a more experienced programmer, or between two experienced programmers, people learn significantly more about the system and about software development as both participants bring in unique insights, as long as what is being done is not a repetitive task.
 Conversation between the programming pair can occur at many levels as the driver working at the keyboard takes charge of all changes made in the program and the navigator observes all the code that is entered, considers coding options, works to spot and address problems, considers and recommends simplifications, helps with programming style, and designs and verifies testing.